← Back Published on

 And has my ideal life all to his.

-I envy him, how free he must feel.
+I envy him and how free he must feel,

-His own heart and mind would this world disgrace
+His own heart and mind would my world disgrace

-And live a life worth living in my place.
+And he’d live a life worth living in my place.

 Am not I worthy of living in his stow?